carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 That said, we need to strike a balance between being inclusive of new ideas and people and the cost of ongoing maintenance that new code requires.
-As such, we have the following general policies for introducing major new components into the LLVM world.
+As such, we have a general :doc:`support policy<SupportPolicy>` for introducing major new components into the LLVM world, depending on the degree of detail and responsibility required. *Core* projects need a higher degree of scrutiny than *peripheral* projects, and the latter may have additional differences.

 However, this is really only intended to cover common cases that we have seen arise: different situations are different, and we are open to discussing unusual cases as well - just start an RFC thread on the `llvm-dev mailing list`_.